Scrum (project management): Post-sprint events

-Backlog grooming or refinement
+Backlog Refinement

-Backlog grooming or refinement is a process by which team members revise and prioritize a backlog for future sprints.
+Backlog refinement is a process by which team members revise and prioritize a backlog for future sprints.
 It can be done as a separate stage done before the beginning of a new sprint or as a continuous process that team members work on by themselves.
 Backlog refinement can include the breaking down of large tasks into smaller and clearer ones, the clarification of success criteria, and the revision of changing priorities and returns.
+This process was formerly known as "grooming".

 Artifacts

 Artifacts are a means by which scrum teams manage product development by documenting work done towards the project.
-There are seven scrum artifacts, with three of them being the most common: product backlog, sprint backlog, and increment.
+There are many kinds of scrum artifacts, with three of them being the most common: product backlog, sprint backlog, and increment.

 Product backlog

 The product backlog is a breakdown of work to be done and contains an ordered list of product requirements (such as features, bug fixes and non-functional requirements) that the team maintains for a product.
 The order of a product backlog corresponds to the urgency of the task.
 Common formats for backlog items include user stories and use cases.
 The product backlog may also contain the product owner's assessment of business value and the team's assessment of the product's effort or complexity, which can be stated in story points using the rounded Fibonacci scale.
 These estimates try to help the product owner gauge the timeline and may influence the ordering of product backlog items.

-The product owner maintains and prioritizes product backlog items based on considerations such as risk, business value, dependencies, size, and timing.
 High-priority items at the top of the backlog are broken down into more detail for developers to work on, while tasks further down the backlog may be more vague.

 Sprint backlog

-The sprint backlog is the subset of items from the product backlog intended for developers to address in a particular sprint.
+The sprint backlog is the subset of items from the product backlog intended for developers to address in a given sprint.
 Developers fill this backlog with tasks they deem appropriate to fill the sprint, using past performance to assess their capacity for each sprint.
-The scrum approach has tasks on the sprint backlog not assigned to developers by any particular individual or leader.
-Team members self organize by pulling work as needed according to the backlog priority and their own capabilities and capacity.
+The scrum approach has tasks on the sprint backlog not assigned to developers by any given individual or leader.
+Developers self organize by pulling work as needed according to the backlog priority and their own abilities and capacity, alongside other factors like learning opportunity.

 Increment

-An increment is a potentially releasable output of a sprint, which meets the sprint goal.
+An increment is a potentially releasable output of a sprint, which meets the sprint goal and the definition of done.
 It is formed from all the completed sprint backlog items, integrated with the work of all previous sprints.